A QBist Ontology: Evolution: the Upanishadic view

-The main plot of the particular manifestation of the One in which we (as aspects of the One) participate, is evolution.
-From the point of view of the Upanishads, evolution presupposes \emph{involution}.
-Involution begins with the individual subject losing sight of its identity with the other subjects and, as a result, losing access to the aperspectival view of things.
-But it does not end there.
-Consciousness can become implicit in its aspect of formative force, formative force can become implicit in inanimate forms, and the principle of form can become implicit in a multitude of formless entities.
-And since formless entities are indistinguishable and therefore (by the principle of the identity of indiscernibles) numerically identical, involution ends with the One effectively deprived of its innate consciousness and self-determining force.
-The Ultimate Subject becomes implicit in the Ultimate Object.
+Further possibilities present themselves.
+The multiple concentration of consciousness may be inclusive, or it may be exclusive.
+Involution begins in earnest when the individual subjects lose sight of their mutual identity and, as a result, lose access to the aperspectival view of things.
+Carried further, involution renders consciousness implicit in its aspect of formative force.
+Carried still further, it renders formative force implicit in inanimate forms.
+And carried to its furthest extreme, it renders the principle of form implicit in a multitude of formless entities.
+And since these formless entities are indistinguishable and therefore (by the principle of the identity of indiscernibles) numerically identical, involution ends with the One effectively deprived of its innate consciousness and self-determining force---the Ultimate Subject, infinitely creative, rendered implicit in the Ultimate Object.
 This (or something much like it) is how the stage for the adventure of evolution was set.